CRAZY VIDEO: Woman smashes windows, runs over bus driver in DC road rage incident

 WASHINGTON -- In a road rage incident caught on a camera, a woman became irate and starting smashing windows of a Greyhound bus, even attempting to run over the driver multiple times with her car in Northeast DC Thursday evening, Metropolitan police said.

-Around 6 p.m., police said a woman driving an Audi illegally passed a Greyhound bus moving in the same direction in the 1800 block of Bladensburg Road.
+Around 6 p.m., police said 20-year-old Mariana Silver, of Northeast DC, was driving an Audi A8 and illegally passed a Greyhound bus moving in the same direction in the 1800 block of Bladensburg Road.

-The bus driver tried to talk to the woman, but police said she grew irate and broke out into a verbal argument.
-She did not identify herself to the bus driver.
+The bus driver tried to talk to Silver, but police said she grew irate and broke out into a verbal argument.

 "You're a crazy driver, you need to get off the road," said the bus driver.
 That's when police said the woman went into the trunk of her gold car and pulled out a wooden baseball bat and began to hit the right side of Greyhound bus, cracking the windshield.